Hugo LE PICARD

 - Sub-Saharan Africa

-Hugo Le Picard is a Research Fellow at the Center for Energy & Climate at Ifri.
+Hugo Le Picard is an Associate Research Fellow at the Center for Energy & Climate at Ifri.
 His research interests mainly focus on the issues of energy poverty, electricity access and the financing of electricity infrastructures in sub-Saharan Africa.
 He is also preparing a doctoral thesis in the field of industrial economics applied to the African power sector at the Paris-Dauphine University.
 He joined Ifri's Center for Energy & Climate in 2018, after a work experience at the European public affairs department of Veolia Environment and at the Mediterranean Foundation of Strategic Studies (FMES).

 The Potential of Digital Technologies for Centralized Electricity Systems in Sub-Saharan Africa Notes de l’Ifri, October 2020